Skip to Content

 The Massey University Global Citizen programme and CRCC Asia offered an eight week Japanese Studies Cultural Experience internship that began in December 2019.
-Students were placed in internships relevant to their field of study, but a focus on Business, marketing, or NGOs/charities were preferred.
+Students were placed in internships relevant to their field of study, but a focus on Business, marketing, or NGOs/charities was preferred.
 The programme ran from 12 December 2019 to 8 February 2020.

 The programme began with a week-long period of business and cultural activities, followed by a seven-week internship placement.
 Students were allocated to their internship placement based on an interview process with CRCC Asia.
-Throughout the internship the participants were supported by an English speaking supervisor.
-While a good grasp of Japanese language is not a pre-requisite for this programme, it is preferred.
+Throughout the internship, the participants were supported by an English speaking supervisor.
+While a good grasp of the Japanese language is not a pre-requisite for this programme, it is preferred.